prashikm/python-learnings/1_hello_world/README.md

 ## **Pip** - A python package installer

-Pip is package management system for python, which is used to install and manage python packages via command line.
-It is already comes installed with python.
+Pip is a package management system for python, which is used to install and manage python packages via command line.
+It already comes installed with python.